 Marching to the beat of his own drum - a trait that unbeknownst to him would carry him extremely far - he started to show his skillset, which was refined both at home and while studying music production at a specialist school.

 Sending a breath of fresh air back into the scene with his youthful approach, energetic spirit, impressive tunnel-visioned focus and devotion to creating quality music he powered on, releasing a slew of hits a year later.
 These included 'Proxy’, ‘Helicopter’, ‘Wizard’, ‘Turn Up The Speakers’, ‘Virus’ and 'Gold Skies’, all of which impressively remain relevant up to this date and find themselves still woven into his sets, performance after performance.
 Kick starting 2015 with a major collaboration, Garrix hit the ground running with ‘Don’t Look Down’ featuring Usher and cult classic 'The Only Way Is Up’ featuring his idol Tiësto.
-Continuing his voyage to conquer the mainstream catchment area over the years, Garrix has become responsible for providing us with infectious and anthemic dance and pop records through the 2010’s alongside a string of memorable collaborations from (2016) ‘In The Name Of Love’ featuring Bebe Rexha, (2017) ‘Scared To Be Lonely’ featuring Dua Lipa, ‘There For You’ featuring Troye Sivan, (2018) 'Ocean’ featuring Khalid and last but certainly not least (2019) ‘Summer Days’ with Macklemore and Patrick Stump of Fall Out Boy.
+Continuing his voyage to conquer the mainstream catchment area over the years, Garrix has become responsible for providing us with infectious and anthemic dance and pop records through the 2010’s alongside a string of memorable collaborations from (2016) ‘In The Name Of Love’ featuring Bebe Rexha, (2017) ‘Scared To Be Lonely’ featuring Dua Lipa, ‘There For You’ featuring Troye Sivan, (2018) 'Ocean’ featuring Khalid, (2019) ‘Summer Days’ with Macklemore and Patrick Stump of Fall Out Boy and last but certainly not least (2021) ‘We Are The People’ with Bono and The Edge.
 Some of the earlier artists at the time were at the beginning of their own careers and arguably began burgeoning after the success of their sonic affiliation.

 This musicians ear for electronic-infused backdrops has allowed him to impact the world with his infectious productions, both digitally - accumulating a notable 25 million monthly listeners on Spotify alone - through monumental, once-in-a-lifetime performances such as the Winter Olympics 2018, Coachella, Lollapalooza, Ultra Music Festival, Tomorrowland (to name a couple) and eventually announcing to be the Official UEFA Euro 2020 music artist, committing to produce the official song for the tournament as well as other key music at the finals.